xcp-ng/xcp/README.md

 #### Open Source

-XCP-ng is open source (mostly GPLv2), but also that all the components, documentation, repository and dev process are publicly available and easily accessible.
+XCP-ng is open source (mostly GPLv2), but also, all the components, documentation, repository and dev process are publicly available and easily accessible.

 #### Turnkey